Worthing Heat Network

 Timeline for the project

-Hemiko is engaging with local stakeholders to minimise disruption to traffic as a result of works on the highway.
-As with any roadworks, the final programme of work will be subject to approval by West Sussex County Council as the Highways Authority.
+Hemiko is engaging with local stakeholders to minimise disruption as much as possible.
+As with any roadworks, the final programme of work will be subject to approval by West Sussex County Council as the highways authority.

 For more information see: